 Related Post: How to use Pinterest for Business

-Here is just a taste of what you get
+Here is just a taste of what you get In Pinterest Ninja

--Setting up Pinterest for business or converting your personal account; learning how to use pins and pin boards.
+- Setting up Pinterest for business or converting your personal account; learning how to use pins and pin boards.

--Video tutorials on confirming your website with Pinterest, enabling rich pins, and starting group boards, searching for trending keywords and much more!
+- Video tutorials on confirming your website with Pinterest, enabling rich pins, and starting group boards, searching for trending keywords and much more!

--Branding your business, finding free stock images, creating pins with the new smart feed layout in mind (this information is gold!!), and how you convert re-pins into website clicks, and more!
+- Branding your business, finding free stock images, creating pins with the new smart feed layout in mind (this information is gold!!), and how you convert re-pins into website clicks, and more!

--Understanding Pinterest SEO and how the Pinterest Algorithm works (aka “working the Pinterest system”).
+- Understanding Pinterest SEO and how the Pinterest Algorithm works (aka “working the Pinterest system”).

--Social Media and how to use Facebook groups to promote your website; 100+ Facebook group boards you can join; 385 Pinterest group boards that you can join, sorted by niche (this is also gold!!)
+- Social Media and how to use Facebook groups to promote your website; 100+ Facebook group boards you can join; 385 Pinterest group boards that you can join, sorted by niche (this is also gold!!)

--How to monetize your blog, 85 affiliates organized by blogging niche, how to promote affiliates without writing blog posts, and more!
+- Ways to monetize your blog, 85 affiliates organized by blogging niche, how to promote affiliates without writing blog posts, and more!

--How to create your own profitable courses with Teachable!!
+- How to create your own profitable courses with Teachable!!
 This is actually pretty cool information.

 As well, there are some freebies included from other bloggers, like some free stock photos and discounts to other programs.
 Nice!

-If you want to see the entire list of goodies, click here (link will open in a new tab).
+If you want to see the entire list of goodies, click here

 I do recommend creating a new business account IF your niche does not align with your personal account.
 It is just easier than moving your personal stuff to “secret boards”, and makes it easier to share relevant pins later.